cinarkaan/Rumaroll-Unity3d--/README.md

 <img src="./SS/Multiplayer.png">

 <p> There are 2 different options.
 First one is the create game lobby that is setuped rooms by players.
 Second one is the lobby that joins players.
-Signaficant note : The wifi of device must had been turned on by the players before either create room or join room.</p>
+Signaficant note : The wifi of device must had been turned on by the players before either create room or join room.
+The player who won is to be own the rewards end of the stage.</p>

 <h2>Settings</h2>